 The Cashier’s Office provides billing, receipting, and cashiering functions for student tuition and fees to assure accurate, timely, and effective service to students, as well as providing receipting and deposit functions for the University departments.
 We also distribute payroll and accounts payable checks and request and disburse all travel advance checks.
 You can contact the Cashier’s Office by calling (501) 569-8757 or by emailing email@example.com.

 The Student Accounts Office provides student billing, third party sponsorship posting, tuition discounts, and collection processes.
 You can contact the Student Accounts Office by calling (501) 569-3450 or by emailing Student Accounts.

 Refunds When Withdrawing from UALR

-Students voluntarily withdrawing from UALR must complete the University Withdrawal Form and have an exit interview with a staff member in the Office of Admissions and Financial Aid if receiving financial aid.
+Students voluntarily withdrawing from UALR must complete the University Withdrawal Form and have an exit interview with a staff member in the Office of Financial Aid if receiving financial aid.
 Withdrawal forms are available in the Office of Records and Registration.
 The last day to officially withdraw from the University without a grade penalty is listed in the Academic Calendar and on the UALR website.
 Students who fail to officially withdraw will be reported as having failed the course work for the semester, and grades of F will appear on their official transcripts.
 Students who have questions about withdrawing should contact the Office of Records and Registration.

 Students who officially withdraw from UALR (withdrawal from all classes) during a regular fall or spring semester are entitled to a refund of instructional fees in accordance with the following schedule: